CHAPTER Rev 2400

 The statute of limitations shall be opened only for a federal audit

-change on a return for the items of compensation, interest or dividends,
+change on a tax return for the items of compensation, interest

-pursuant to RSA 77-E:9, that are directly affected by the specific changes
+or dividends, pursuant to RSA 77-E:9, that are directly affected by the

-within the federal revenue agent’s report, closing agreement or court decision.
+specific changes within the federal revenue agent’s report, closing agreement

 Source.